 UCLA's Melvin and Bren Simon Gastroenterology Quality Improvement Program is committed to providing high-quality care and comprehensive education in quality improvement and assurance principles and research for those interested in pursuing an academic career.
-The Melvin & Bren Simon Gastroenterology Quality Improvement Program Scholar is a one-year position for an individual interested in quality improvement and health care delivery.
-The scholar will participate in several QI efforts and initiatives in the UCLA Department of Medicine, contribute to research and publications, and develop a personal capstone project for submission to nationally recognized conferences.
+The Melvin & Bren Simon Gastroenterology Quality Improvement Program scholar is a one-year position for an individual interested in quality improvement and health care delivery.
+The scholar will participate in several QI efforts and initiatives in the UCLA Department of Medicine and UCLA Vatche and Tamar Manoukian Division of Digestive Diseases, contribute to research and publications, and develop a personal capstone project for submission to nationally recognized conferences.

 Project Design and Leadership

-With the support of the QI program director and UCLA quality leaders, the scholar will implement and assess quality interventions throughout the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases, reaching all UCLA gastroenterology facilities including satellite clinics.
-Each scholar will also design and develop an innovative quality improvement capstone project in one or more clinical areas using various research and QI methodologies.
+With the support of the QI program director and UCLA quality leaders, the scholar will implement and assess quality interventions throughout the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases, reaching all UCLA gastroenterology Facilities including satellite clinics.
 Clinical areas may include colorectal cancer screening, inflammatory bowel diseases, hepatology, motility disorders, functional bowel disorders and inpatient/outpatient clinical practice.

-The scholar is expected to attend gastroenterology clinical case conferences throughout the week with special skill building classes as needed through Intermountain Health, Jonathan and Karin Fielding School of Public Health and UCLA Anderson School of Management.
+The scholar is expected to attend gastroenterology clinical case conferences with special skill building classes as needed through CTSI, the Department of Medicine, Intermountain Health, Jonathan and Karin Fielding School of Public Health and UCLA Anderson School of Management.

 Education will include the following topics but is not limited to: